gpbl/react-day-picker/website/docs/api/types/datebefore.md

 Ƭ **DateBefore**: *object*

-Matches a date before the specified date.
-The date is not included.
+Represent a matcher to match a day falling before the specified date, with the date not included.

 #### Type declaration: